Large Sums of High Order Characters: Introduction and Main Results

 and $x > q^{\delta}$ then for any\footnote{Here and below, we write $\mu_d$ to denote the set of $d$th order roots of unity.} $\alpha \in \mu_d$,

 \end{thmMain}

 Our second main theorem is a mean-square estimate for short sums of order $d$ characters, showing that for \emph{typical} $ 1\leq \ell \leq d-1$ the partial sums of $\chi^\ell$ over intervals $[1,q^\delta]$ exhibit cancellation for any fixed $\delta >0$, as long as $d$ has no small prime factors.
-This shows that Question \ref{ques:Burg} has a positive answer for \emph{almost all} powers $\chi^\ell$ of $\chi$. \begin{thmMain} Let $q$ be a large prime, let $d \geq 2$ with $d|(q-1)$ and let $\chi$ be a primitive character modulo $q$ of order $d$.
-Define\footnote{Here and elsewhere, for $d \in \mb{N}$ we write $P^-(d)$ to denote the smallest prime factor of $d$, and $P^+(d)$ to denote the largest prime factor of $d$.}
+This shows that Question \ref{ques:Burg} has a positive answer for \emph{almost all} powers $\chi^\ell$ of $\chi$.
+See Remark \ref{rem:Harper} for a discussion of the strength of these bounds. \begin{thmMain} Let $q$ be a large prime, let $d \geq 2$ with $d|(q-1)$ and let $\chi$ be a primitive character modulo $q$ of order $d$.
+Define\footnote{Here and elsewhere, for $d \in \mb{N}$ we write $P^-(d)$ to denote the smallest prime factor of $d$, and $P^+(d)$ to denote the largest prime factor of $d$, with the conventions $P^-(1) = P^+(1) := 1$.}

 Then there is an absolute constant $c_2 > 0$ such that if

 and $x > q^{\delta}$ then